Man on second, 2 outs, bottom of the 8th inning. The defense is ahead 4-1. The offense’s best hitter, the 4-hitter, is at the plate.

 What Went Wrong?

 In this example, the pitcher has to understand that the situation is more important than the matchup with the hitter.
 Even if the 4-hitter had hit a home run, the defense would have been ahead 4-3.
-Although the game would have been closer, the pitcher’s team would have been better off.
-The offense would have had to manufacture a 2-out rally with nobody on base.
+The free pass doesn’t force the offense to earn it and helps set them up for a big comeback.

 In the late innings, momentum is key.
 Coaches will often talk about “rally-killing” home runs.
 While there is little statistical evidence to back up that psychological fairytale, it is true that making a team earn 3 hits in a row is a taller task than assisting them with a walk and giving up 2 hits, no matter who is coming up to bat.
 Whether you believe the idea that rallies are tougher to start following a 2-out home run or simply believe in making the offense earn their keep, it’s obvious that the walk in that situation is not a strategic move.